City-of-Helsinki/yjdh/backend/benefit/README.md

 ## Code format

-This project uses [](https://docs.astral.sh/ruff/) for code formatting and quality checking.
+This project uses [Ruff](https://docs.astral.sh/ruff/) for code formatting and quality checking.
+The pre-commit hooks install their own pinned Ruff version.
+To use Ruff without the hooks, install it separately with `uv tool install ruff==0.16.7`.

 Basic `ruff` commands: